makerdao/community/governance/polls/SparkLend Ethereum - Remove WBTC-BTC from Kill Switch - August 26, 2024.md

 ## Resources

+Additional information about the WBTC Changes and Risk Mitigation can be found in this [post](https://forum.makerdao.com/t/wbtc-changes-and-risk-mitigation-10-august-2024/24844).

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.

 Additional information about the Governance process can be found in the [Maker Operational Manual](https://manual.makerdao.com).